Amplitude Ratios and Neural Network Quantum States: Background

 Set $1 + \epsilon' = (1+\epsilon)^2$ as the degree of relative approximation to the ratio, from which $\epsilon' = \epsilon^2 + 2\epsilon \leq 3 \epsilon$.
 Given an $\epsilon$-relative approximation $\tilde{Q}$ to $Q$, $1/\tilde{Q}$ is an $\epsilon$-relative approximation to $1/Q$.
 This means that $\tilde{Q}\tilde{R}$ is a $3\epsilon$-relative approximation to $QR$. \end{proof}

 \paragraph{Complex numbers:} We will require a similar notion of approximation for complex numbers.
-We use the following simplification: we assume that the complex numbers are stored in polar form as $e^{i\alpha} R := (\alpha, R)$ for $\alpha \in [0,2 \pi)$ and $R \in \mathbb{R}_0^+$ and that the phase $\alpha$ is stored to a sufficiently high \emph{additive} precision.
+To simplify our analysis, we use the following simplification: we assume that the complex numbers are stored in polar form as $e^{i\alpha} R := (\alpha, R)$ for $\alpha \in [0,2 \pi)$ and $R \in \mathbb{R}_0^+$ and that the phase $\alpha$ is stored exactly \footnote{In practice, it will be only stored to a sufficiently high \emph{additive} precision, using up to $poly(n)$ bits.
+We will ignore the issues that arise by assumption of storing $\alpha$ exactly, such as when $\alpha$ is an irrational number.}.
 By an $\epsilon$-relative approximation to a complex number $C = e^{i\alpha}{R}$, we mean a number $\tilde{C}$ that satisfies:

 and $\alpha = \tilde{\alpha}$.
 Lemma~\ref{Lemma:Ratios} works for this notion of approximation if we assume that the result of adding two phases is always mapped back to $[0, 2\pi)$.

 \paragraph{Machine precision:} Machine precision is an upper bound on the relative error $\epsilon$ due to rounding in floating point arithmetic: numbers are represented up to a finite number of bits, which leads to \emph{usually} insignificant additive errors.
 These errors \emph{usually} imply good relative approximation.
 We define this more precisely now: \begin{lemma} Let $R \in \mathbb{R}^+$ and $\epsilon \in [0,1)$.
 Assuming $\epsilon \leq R$, an $\frac{\epsilon^2}{2}$-additive approximation $\tilde{R}$ to $R$ is also an $\epsilon$-relative approximation to $R$. \end{lemma} \begin{proof} This follows from: